AndrewBergstrom/resume/Resume.md

 FlipIt is an interactive app where users can have the convenience of flashcards in their pocket!
 Just open the app and start studying.
 Developed Back-End, MySql data-base, API controllers, html controllers, and multiple models.

-Tools: Handlebars, MySql, Materialize, Nodemailer
+*Tools*: Handlebars, MySql, Materialize, Nodemailer